Java Hashing

 }

 You can see that a constant 37 is chosen.
-The purpose to choose this number is that it is a prime number.
+The purpose of choosing this number is that it is a prime number.
 We can choose any other prime number.
 Using prime number the objects will be distributed better over the buckets.
-I encourage user to explore the topic further by checking out other resources.
+I encourage the user to explore the topic further by checking out other resources.

-The Jakarta-Commons org.apache.commons.lang.builder package is providing a class named HashCodeBuilder which is designed to help implementing hashCode() method.
-Usually developers struggle hard with implementing hashCode() method and this class aims to simplify the process.
+The Jakarta-Commonsorg.apache.commons.lang.builder package is providing a class named HashCodeBuilder which is designed to help to implement hashCode() method.
+Generally, developers struggle with implementing hashCode() method and this class aim to simplify the process.

 Here is how you would implement a hashCode algorithm for our above class